Home Expeditions Antarctica Expedition Guide

 Antarctica is the most remote, most dramatic, and most logistically demanding destination in this guide.
 It is also, for the travellers who go, almost universally described as the most extraordinary experience of their lives.

 This guide covers everything you need to plan an Antarctic expedition — the routes, the season, the Drake Passage, what the landings are actually like, and how to choose the right departure for what you want to see.
+Antarctica is the only continent with no permanent human population, no hotels, and no infrastructure beyond a handful of research stations.
+For the travellers who go, it is almost universally described as the most extraordinary experience of their lives.

-Antarctica is the only continent with no permanent human population, no indigenous people, no hotels, no roads, and no infrastructure of any kind beyond a handful of research stations.
 Access is entirely by ship.
 There are no alternatives.
 The scale of the landscape — a continent larger than Europe covered in ice up to 4 kilometres thick — and the density of wildlife in an environment entirely untouched by development create an experience that has no equivalent anywhere on earth.
+Approximately 80,000 visitors make the journey each year — fewer than visit Machu Picchu on a busy day.

 ~80K